-Step One: Enter your URL
+Step 1: Enter your URL

-Step Two: Evaluate the results
+Step 2: Evaluate the results

 The scrape results that come up will show you the information Facebook was able to read from your site, based on the Open Graph tags.

-The next section shows Warnings That Should Be Fixed.
 This summarizes any warnings based on the following information that could be causing issues with the display of your link on Facebook.

 Don’t worry too much about the warnings in this section, unless you’re actually seeing display issues when sharing.
-The warnings are just that: warnings!
+The warnings are just that: warnings.
 They may not actually cause any visible issues when present.

 When and how Facebook last scraped the URL.
 Shows the HTTP Response Code, domain, and IP address of the requested site.
 Make sure all this information lines up with the requested URL.

 Click Scrape Again to fetch the page fresh, if a more recent scrape is desired.